Disclaimer: BrizFeel is reader-supported. When you buy via links on our site, we may earn a small commission at no additional cost to you.

 Nausea is a feeling of uneasiness or sickness, often accompanied by vomiting.
 Various factors are responsible for nausea, such as food poisoning, motion sickness, or pregnancy.
 Nausea can also be a side effect of certain medications or radiation therapy.

-Interestingly enough, the purpose of nausea is to prevent you from repeating whatever caused you to feel nauseous in the first place.
 If you are feeling sick after drinking water, then nausea stops you from drinking more.
 Although the physiology behind this reasoning is yet to be clarified, there are four pathways in our bodies that are responsible for the sensation of nausea.

 - Disturbing the vestibular system: The vestibular system is the apparatus of the inner ear which plays a role in balance.
 And its disturbances vestibular system that is causing motion sickness and dizziness.